Sentaroh/TextFileBrowser/app/src/main/assets/TextFileBrowser_about_EN_Privacy.md

-## 1. Collected data
+## 1.Collected data
-### Data provided by users to TextFileBrowser.
+### 1.1.Data provided by users to TextFileBrowser.

-There is no data provided by the user.
+- Password to protect data in "1.4.
+Sending or writing data outside TextFileBrowser".
+The password will be discarded and not saved when the process is finished.

-### Activity record of TextFileBrowser
+### 1.2.Activity record of TextFileBrowser

-For verification of the execution result of TextFileBrowser and for technical support, the activity record data is saved in the memory area in the application.
+Enabling logging will save the activity record data in the app's memory area for verification of the app's execution results and technical support.
+If logging is disabled, data recording will be stopped, but data already recorded will not be deleted.
-<span style="color: red;"><u>The data will not be sent to the outside unless the operation "1.3. </u></span>.
+<span style="color: red;"><u>Data will not be sent to the outside unless "1.3.
+Send data outside TextFileBrowser" operation is performed.</u></span>

 - Version of TextFileBrowser, execution options of TextFileBrowser
 - Directory name, file name, file size, file content
 - Debugging information
 - Error information

-### 1.3.
-Send data outside TextFileBrowser
+### 1.3.Send data outside TextFileBrowser

-TextFileBrowser can not send data to outside unless the user does "Send Log" operation from the menu.
+Data held by TextFileBrowser cannot be sent or written out to outside unless operated by the user.

+- Click the "Share" button from the log management.
+- Click the "Send to Developer" button from the log management.
+If you specify a password, the attached file will be password protected.
+The password will be discarded when you close the screen and will not be saved.
+- Export to external storage by clicking "Export log file" button from Log Management.

-### Delete data saved in TextFileBrowser
+### 1.4.Delete data saved in TextFileBrowser

 By uninstalling TextFileBrowser, the saved data ("1.2.
 Activity record of TextFileBrowser") will be deleted from the device.
 <span style="color: red;"><u>However, the data saved in external storage by the user's operation will not be deleted. </u></span>

-## 2. Permissions required to run the app
+## 2.Permissions required to run the app

 No additional permissions are required.